-Lunch was a delicious farm-inspired picnic with wine on our shady lawns where we also treated clients to neck and shoulder massages and the chance to try out our mosaic making experience.
+Lunch was a delicious farm-inspired picnic with wine on our shady Werf where we also treated clients to neck and shoulder massages and the chance to make their own mosaic.
 Jenni Jones of Pie Management had a vegetarian picnic.
 “The presentation [and] the food combinations in the picnic were really good accompanied by the delicious wine and a neck and should massage.
 How lucky were we,” she said.

 For a number of attendees, Spier Conference for Good – our commitment to sustainability and positively impacting people and the planet – was inspiring.
 This ethos not only informs several conferencing activities (such as Tree-preneur visits) but also is woven through every element of our conferencing offering.
 A pithy afternoon talk shared a few sustainability facts: for example, we recycle 100% of our wastewater and over 98% of our solid waste.
 156 solar panels on our Conference Centre’s roof offsets roughly 40% of the Centre's annual power usage.

 “I loved the Tree-preneur opportunity and feel I will be able to find clients to get involved in this and help make a difference as a team build,” added Jones.
 “We will do our best to help Spier with its plan of making a difference.”

 When thanking us for a “fantastic day”, Nahdia Rodgers of Giltedge Incentives said: “I am very intrigued by the sustainability projects at Spier.
 Moving forward this is definitely something I will highlight with my colleagues and clients.”

 “You are so much more than just a venue,” said Zelda Coetzee.
 “Your #ConferenceForGood journey is inspiring.”